Capital Health Chairmen

 Chairman, Capital Health Hospital Board of Directors

 Sean Murray is the market executive and senior vice president of Fulton Bank, NA in the central region of New Jersey.
 He is responsible for growing the Bank's commercial banking business and introducing the Fulton Bank brand to the region.

 Prior to Fulton Bank, Sean served as market executive of the New Jersey market for wealth advisory services at Wilmington Trust in Princeton, and prior to that as managing director and senior vice president of the wealth management group at First Union/Wachovia Bank in West Trenton.
 He holds a BA in economics from Guilford College, Greensboro, NC, and an MBA from Villanova University.

-Members of the Capital Healthcare Corporation Board of Trustees
+Members of the Capital Healthcare, Inc. Board of Trustees

-A renowned global leader in finance and commerce, Guy Chiarello has been at the forefront of banking, technology and innovation for more than 30 years.
-Guy has led product development and technology for three Fortune 500 companies, advised some of the biggest names in Silicon Valley and Wall Street, and been recognized around the world as one of the most prominent technology leaders in the industry.
+Chiarello has been at the forefront of banking, technology, and innovation for more than 30 years.
+He has led product development and technology for three Fortune 500 companies and is recognized as a leader in the technology industry.

-Guy personally has been recognized multiple times by Institutional Investor magazine among its "Top Tech 50" and by Information Week as a "Global CIO Top 50", was a NASSCOM CIO of the Year and is considered a key advisor by many leading technology company CEOs in the industry.
-Guy also serves as an executive committee member or advisor to a number of nonprofits, including New York Hall of Science (NYSCI), NPower and The Leukemia and Lymphoma Society of NJ.
+Chiarello has been recognized multiple times by Institutional Investor magazine among its “Top Tech 50” and by Information Week as a “Global CIO Top 50”, was a NASSCOM CIO of the Year and is considered a key advisor by many leading Silicon Valley companies and technology CEOs in the industry.
+He is a philanthropic leader who has been recognized by numerous organizations for his charitable efforts.

 Al Maghazehe, PhD, FACHE